- Find Help

 then children to our children.”Friend

-Distoweb offers an article, select this on the left panel "Caregiver's Role" which explores the relationship between the caregiver and the person for whom care is given with 15 items of expectations for understanding from both sides of the caregiver and cared for relationship.
+National Library of Medicine offers an article, "Caregiver's Role" which explores the relationship between the caregiver and the person for whom care is given with 15 items of expectations for understanding from both sides of the caregiver and cared for relationship.
 The website is for people with Dystonia (a movement disorder) however, the relationship between caregiver and person for whom care is given is universal.

 Are you caring for an elder or parent?
 Difficult family dynamics from the past may make the relationship of caregivers and those being cared for unfavorable.
 Aging Care.com offers an article to assist the caregivers side of a difficult relationship.
 See How to Handle an Elder's Controlling Behavior